hawkrives/junqi/README.md

     var objeq = require('junqi').objeq;

 ### Performing a First Query
-Assuming you have node.js installed, you can fire up the REPL and type the following into the console (minus comments):
+Fire up the Node.js REPL and type the following into the console (minus comments):

     // Import the objeq Grammar
     var objeq = require('junqi').objeq;